jenlky/jenlky.github.io/content/projects/arms.md

 Client was using spreadsheet until we built a centralised system to allocate occupants to apartments and vice versa.
 Client can now easily generate reports and track expenses.

 ###Solution###
+Our group project was for 3 weeks.
+Since we had limited time, we had to ascertain the necessary features our Minimum Viable Product (MVP) should deliver to provide maximum utility to the user.
+Afterwards, we slotted them into each sprint based on our velocity.

-Since we only had about 3 weeks to finish it, we had to focus on the necessary features for MVP.
-Our MVP allow the user to create apartments and occupants, and allocate occupants to apartments and vice versa.
+Our MVP is a centralised system which allows the user to create apartments and occupants, and allocate occupants to apartments and vice versa.

 ####Stack####